 Fair Value Measurements-Financial assets and liabilities are measured at fair value.
 Fair value is an exit price, representing the amount that would be received from the sale of an asset or paid to transfer a liability in an orderly transaction between market participants.
 As such, fair value is a market-based measurement that should be determined based on assumptions that market participants would use in pricing an asset or liability.
-As a basis for considering such assumptions, the Company groups financial assets and liabilities in a three-tier fair value hierarchy, according to the inputs used in measuring fair value as follows: Level 1-observable inputs such as quoted prices in active markets for identical assets and liabilities; Level 2-inputs other than quoted prices in active markets that are observable either directly or indirectly, such as quoted prices in active markets for similar assets and liabilities, quoted prices for identical assets and liabilities in markets for similar assets are observable in active markets; and Level 3-unobservable inputs for which there is little or no market data, requiring the Company to develop its own assumptions for model-based valuation techniques.
+As a basis for considering such assumptions, the Company groups financial assets and liabilities in a three-tier fair value hierarchy, according to the inputs used in measuring fair value as follows: Level 1-observable inputs such as quoted prices in active markets for identical assets and liabilities; Level 2-inputs other than quoted prices in active markets that are observable either directly or indirectly, such as quoted prices in active markets for similar assets and liabilities, quoted prices for identical assets and liabilities in markets that are not active, and model-based valuation techniques for which significant assumptions are observable in active markets; and Level 3-unobservable inputs for which there is little or no market data, requiring the Company to develop its own assumptions for model-based valuation techniques.
 This hierarchy requires the Company to use observable market data, when available, and to minimize the use of unobservable inputs when determining fair value.
 On a recurring basis, the Company measures certain financial assets and liabilities at fair value.